solana-labs/solana/docs/src/proposals/vote_subcommittee.md

 For a new secondary subcommittee to start, it must start with a block that is a descendant of a **rotation block** that was confirmed by both super-majorities in the previous epoch.
-The **rotation seed** is used to derive the new secondary subcommittee
+The **rotation seed** is used to derive the new secondary subcommittee.

+### Subcommittee Selection

+A stake weighted shuffle from the **rotation seed** is used to pick the next secondary subcommittee.
+A slow hash is necessary to ensure that grinding the **rotation block** bankhash is not practical.
+A random sample of 200 nodes picked with a stake weighed shuffle.
+Assuming 1/3 are faulty, probability of 133 or greater faulty nodes is 1:10^20.
+A 1ms hash would require grinding for 10^9 years with 1 billion cores.

 ### Threshold Switching